Welcome to Across the Pond - Marketing Transformed

 So this was all about transforming in a joint venture when there wasn’t a playbook, one of the toughest tests I've had in my career but a lot of those principles you have shared were common to that example as well and having the fortitude to stand up and lead and not shirt that responsibility was critical and was key there.

 Yeah and you know we will reflect on this in the series as we go along because so many of these themes absolutely paramount that leadership.
 Leadership can come from anywhere again Absolute Radio that leadership came from all areas of the organisation from the DJs, the Producers, the Production Team, Marketing Team, Digital Team and so on.
 And another thing reflecting on what you were saying there is that simplicity sometimes it's not clear what the playbook is, it's not clear in terms of what's been done before but it's being really focused on what this task is and believing you can achieve it counts for so much.

 So, Sam, first episode but I think it's been a great intro, there’s been a lot of themes we want to carry in exploring and we hope you enjoyed it.

 Three Keys Themes

-And the third thing I would say is finding common ground and a common message, articulating a vision to unlock talent and the people and ideas is a growth driver, creating that culture is so critical so you know that when your reporting your financial results a lot of companies are taking about the driving success and momentum.
-Gone are the days where you can simply focus on the top talent and expect to succeed or win, you've got to engage all of your employees, all tour resources and finding that common ground and common approach is a key driver of that.
+Finding common ground and a common message, articulating a vision to unlock talent and the people and ideas is a growth driver.
+Creating that culture is so critical that when you’re reporting your financial results a lot of companies are talking about the culture of their organization and how that’s driving success and momentum.
+Gone are the days where you can simply focus on the top talent and expect to succeed or win, you've got to engage all of your employees, all your resources and finding that common ground and common approach is a key driver of that.
 Those are the three things that I think people can take away from listening to this first episode.